ChrisMayfield/cspogil/CS1/Act06/README.md

 ## Facilitation Notes

+Be sure to point out that ! in mathematics means factorial, but ! in Java means NOT.
+It's unfortunately common for operators to have slightly different meanings in different languages.

 It's important to let students wrestle with these difficult concepts and not give too much help on individual questions.
 Keep an eye on questions 1--4, and if a team is getting off track, have them compare answers with a neighboring team.

 Report out on #5 and #8 by having teams write their answers on the board.
 Ideally there will be multiple (incorrect) answers, which will lead to a discussion.
 Then paste the code in #5 into [Java Visualizer](http://pythontutor.com/java.html) and step through the code as a live demo.